 has spread is harder to treat.

-What are the possible complications of osteosarcoma in a child?
+What are possible complications of osteosarcoma in a child?

-- Loose or broken grafts or rods from limb-salvage surgery
+Loose or broken grafts or rods after limb-salvage surgery

-- Hair loss, mouth sores, nausea, vomiting, diarrhea, increased infections, easy bruising
+Hair loss, mouth sores, nausea, vomiting, diarrhea, increased risk of infection, easy

 new cancers from radiation